porkandbeans/OpenTTD/README.md

 # GoKritz's modified version of OpenTTD
 Just wanted to make it a bit more obvious to anyone who might be reading that this is NOT the official source code for OpenTTD.
-On linux (and possibly windows too with git?) it's relatively simple.
+On linux (and possibly windows too with git?) it's relatively simple to compile.

 ## Make sure you have the latest version of cmake!